szldmgy/BlackBoxOptimizer/readmefiles/example.md

 In the `examples` folder within the project home directory you can find a couple of example project, that conatin a file  corresponding to BBF (can be multiple files for instance when BBF processes an input file) , and the setup `json` file.
 The test codes are implementesd innvarious languages for the sake of variety: C,C++,Python,R, and Java.

 Examples include a couple of simple function widely used at testing various optimization techniques, as Rastrigin and Rosenbrock functions,  and also a number of machine learning problems, where performance of learning process can be infuenced by some parameters of the learning process, that are the **hyperparameters**.

-Simple mathematical functions

-Rosenbrock
+## BBF setup
 -

-## BBF setup
+## Rosenbrock

 The setup for finding the minimum for the Rosenbrock function ([Wiki](https://en.wikipedia.org/wiki/Rosenbrock_function)) will appear when you start your GUI, that looks something like this: